Barrow Lifeboat Station: History

-Funds were raised locally for a new brick built boathouse, costing £239 14s 3d, which was designed by RNLI Consulting Architect Mr. C. H. Cooke, and built by William Gradwell.
+Funds were raised locally for a new brick built boathouse, costing £239-14s-3d, which was designed by RNLI Consulting Architect Mr. C. H. Cooke, and built by William Gradwell.
 The boathouse was opened in a ceremony on 28 July 1865, and the boat was named Commercial Traveller No.1.
 James Ramsden, Company Secretary — and soon to be Managing Director — of the Furness Railway Company, was appointed Honorary Secretary.

-In 1878, the name of the boat was changed to William Birkitt, in acknowledgment of the legacy of Mr William Birkitt of Newton in Cartmel.
-A replacement lifeboat boat later assigned to Piel (Barrow) Lifeboat station in 1887, built by Forrestt of Limehouse, London, was also named William Birkitt (ON 122).
+In 1878, the name of the boat was changed to William Birkett, in acknowledgment of the legacy of Mr William Birkett of Newton in Cartmel.
+A replacement lifeboat boat later assigned to Piel (Barrow) Lifeboat station in 1887, built by Forrestt of Limehouse, London, was also named William Birkett (ON 122).

 A new launchway was built in 1884, funded by the Furness Railway Company, followed in 1885 with a new wooden boathouse.
 This proved a great success, with reports of the lifeboat being able to be launched in six minutes.
 However, then ensued a period of location and relocation.

-In 1889, after the arrival of the slightly larger 38-foot William Birkitt (ON 122), the RNLI Inspector recommended that the lifeboat be relocated to moorings at the harbour yard in Barrow.
+In 1889, after the arrival of the slightly larger 38 ft William Birkett (ON 122), the RNLI Inspector recommended that the lifeboat be relocated to moorings at the harbour yard in Barrow.
 This station was named Barrow Lifeboat Station.
 However, it was soon noted that the boat's hull was being fouled by worms, and also that the crew often ended up getting soaked, even before their struggle to board the moored lifeboat.
 In 1892, the boat was brought ashore, and housed in the same wooden boathouse, which was relocated from Roa Island.
-A 150-foot long slipway was initially constructed, and then extended back to the boathouse in 1894.
+A 150 ft slipway was initially constructed, and then extended back to the boathouse in 1894.

 Circumstances were still not satisfactory, and much discussion was held regarding the return to Roa Island, with improved crew availability, and its location being better suited, as considered back in 1864.
 The RNLI then placed a second lifeboat at Peel (Barrow) Lifeboat Station on Roa Island in 1898, the Thomas Fielden (ON 300), again moored afloat.
 But problems persisted with boarding the moored boat, which proved impossible in bad conditions.
 The Thomas Fielden was then housed at the Old Watch House.

-The William Birkitt (ON 122) was retired in 1899, and Barrow Lifeboat Station closed.
+The William Birkett (ON 122) was retired in 1899, and Barrow Lifeboat Station closed.
 The wooden boathouse was removed from Barrow, and relocated back at Roa Island in 1900.

 Problems still persisted.
 A new larger boat was provided in 1901, this being a second boat named Thomas Fielden (ON 462), but the size and weight made launching difficult.
 A trolley system was devised for launching the boat down the slipway.
 A high tide surge brought water 5-feet into the boathouse, so the wooden boathouse was moved yet again, this time higher and further from the water, with the slipway extended.